Types of Ovens For Cooking and Baking

-KitchenAid brand offers a wide selection of ranges and ovens, large and small, to match your cooking style and kitchen flow.
+The wide selection of KitchenAid® ranges and ovens, large and small, can help ensure the right fit for your cooking style and kitchen flow.
 Learn more about each type of oven below.

 Types of Oven Ranges

 Oven ranges come in gas or electric fuel types, and some have convection heating capabilities.
-An oven range consists of the cooktop and oven cavity, making it a convenient appliance for all of your creating needs.
-With a range, you can sear lamb chops and saute mushrooms on the stovetop, or bake, broil and roast your favorite meals on the inside.
+An oven range consists of the cooktop (also called a stovetop) and oven cavity combined into one appliance, making it a convenient appliance for all of your creating needs.
+With a range, you can sear lamb chops and saute mushrooms on the stovetop while baking, broiling or roasting your favorite meals on the inside.

 Freestanding ranges feature a built-in backguard where the oven controls are located.
 With this backguard and finished sides, they can be installed standing alone, between cabinets or at the edge of the counter with one side exposed.
 The backguard also helps protect the wall behind the oven from grease and food splatters.

-Freestanding ranges from KitchenAid brand allow you to cook multiple meals at once with oven capacities between 5.8 to 6.2 cu.ft, and some include convenient features, such as Even-Heat™ True Convection, to help you experiment and get the most out of your recipes.
+Freestanding ranges from KitchenAid brand allow you to cook multiple meals at once with oven capacities between 5.8 to 6.2 cu.ft, and select models include convenient features, such as Even-Heat™ True Convection, to help you experiment and get the most out of your recipes.